 - We explore and share best practice at UWE Bristol and beyond.

-- We support internal dialogue about the understanding of, and shared values in addressing white privilege, seeking to eradicate attainment gaps, and calling out misguided practices.
+- We support internal dialogue about the understanding of, and shared values in addressing white privilege, seeking to eradicate awarding gaps, and calling out misguided practices.

 Decolonising my reading list campaign

-The 'Decolonising my reading list' campaign is brought to you by the Library and Students' Union.
+The 'Decolonising my reading list' campaign has now restarted for the 22/23 academic year.
+It is brought to you by the Library and Students' Union.
 We aim to ensure that the library collection and reading lists speak to all voices, particularly those that are traditionally underrepresented in curricula and on reading lists.
 We are inviting everyone at UWE Bristol to suggest diverse authors that can be added to the library collection and reading lists.

 This is a collaborative project between students, teaching staff and the library team to create decolonised and inclusive reading lists to better represent the identities and experiences of our student body.